LegalLean

 LegalLean makes legal logic machine-checkable.
-When a system decides you qualify for a visa, owe a tax, or violate a regulation, LegalLean lets you verify exactly which parts of that decision are provable and which require human judgment.
+When a system decides you qualify for a visa, owe a tax, or violate a regulation, LegalLean lets you verify exactly which parts are provable and which require human judgment.

 The Problem